LegendaryZone/lol-internal-fiesta/README.md

-# lol-internal-fiesta
-League of Legends simple internal hack
+#### League of Legends Internal Fiesta (duh)

+## Features
+- Injector provided with the solution
+- Simple internal base (find the offsets yourself)
+- Looping through all game objects, finding dragon|baron|herald and auto smiting
+- Basic functionality for working with game objects

-## Outdated
+## Outdated Offsets
-The offsets and memory addresses are currently outdated, since I don't have much time.
+The offsets and memory addresses are currently outdated, I will never be updating them.
+Get creative :)
-You can always check the current version in Offsets.h -> TARGET_GAMEVERSION

-Also an injector is provided with the project.